 - b.
 Less-than-significant impact.
 Please refer to response VIX.a.
 Therefore, the project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous material into the environment. - c.
 No impact.
-The AQIA concluded that the project would not significantly affect sensitive receptors (Mitchell 2019).
-In addition, the project site is not located within one-quarter mile of an existing or proposed school.
+The closest sensitive receptors to the project site are adjacent residences surrounding the project site.
+The nearest school is Independence High School located 0.81 miles to the South (Insight 2019).
 Therefore, the project would not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 miles of an existing or proposed school. - d.
 No impact.
 The EnviroStor (DTSC 2019) and Cortese (CalEPA 2019) lists pursuant to Government Code (GC) Section 65962.5 were reviewed.
 No portion of the project site is identified on either list, which provides the location of known hazardous waste concerns.
 Therefore, the project would not be located on a site which is included on a list of hazardous materials sites compiled pursuant to GC Section 65962.5 and, as a result, create a significant hazard to the public or the environment. - e.
 No impact.
 The project site is not located within the Kern County Airport Land Use Compatibility Plan area (Kern County 2012).
-The closest airport to the project site is the Bakersfield Municipal Airport, which is over 2 miles to the northeast of the site.
+The closest airport to the project site is the Bakersfield Municipal Airport, which is over eight miles to the northeast of the site.
 Therefore, the project would not result in a safety hazard for people residing or working in the project area. - f.
 Less-than-significant impact.
 The project would have to develop or improve roads to the site as well as internal roads that are in compliance with the City's Fire Code to allow emergency vehicles adequate access to the site and all portions of the site.
 Access to the site would be maintained throughout the construction period, and appropriate detours would be provided in the event of potential temporary road closures.
 The project would not interfere with any local or regional emergency response or evacuation plans because the project would not result in a substantial alteration to the adjacent and area circulation system.
 The project is typical of urban development in Bakersfield, and is not inconsistent with the adopted City of Bakersfield Hazardous Materials Area Plan (Bakersfield 1997).
 This plan identifies responsibilities and provides coordination of emergency response at the local level to hazardous materials incidents.
 Therefore, the project would not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan.